ijmccallum/Programming-Language-Comparisons/README.md

 **How - what's the plan?**

-To start: for each of the top n languages (popular/important / historic), map out how they do the fundamentals; handle data (variables, types, scope), and instructions (loops, branches, functions).
+To start: for each of the top n languages (popular/important/historic):
+ - Do a teeny write-up to give context around what the language is intended for.
+ - Map out how the fundamentals are done:
+   - data handling (variables, types, scope)
+   - instructions (loops, branches, functions)

 After that: don't know! a few options to look into next could be concurrency/parallelism, memory management, error handling, performance, readability, or ecosystem (tooling/community/devX).